pouransamani/House-Price-Prediction/README.md

   ## Executive Summary
   - This project started by focusing on getting a good understanding of the dataset.
 The EDA is detailed and many visualizations are included and followed by modeling.
     * The XGBoost model performs best with an average CV R2 Score of 0.8869.
     * Random Farest performs well with an average CV R2 Score of 0.8743.
     * Lasso regression stands on third position with an avarage CV R2 score of 0.8701.
     * As the algorithms are very different, Votingregressor was used for averaging predictions to improve the predictions.

   ## Introduction
   - A home buyer describe his dream house.
 He might focus on the number of bedrooms or the beautiful yard.
 However, as it will discover in this project, many factors can influence a home's price beyond just its visible features.
 With a dataset containing 79 variables that describe nearly every aspect of residential properties in Ames, Iowa, the challenge will be to predict the final sale price of each home.
   - This project will give hands-on experience in:
   - Creative Feature Engineering: Identifying and creating new features that could improve model’s performance.
   - Advanced Regression Techniques: Implementing and tuning models such as Random Forests and Gradient Boosting to make accurate predictions.

-## Notebook prepration
+## Loading libraries and reading the data
+- This section loads the train and test datasets using pandas.
+- The train_test column created to differentiate between training and test data.
+- The test data does not include the actual SalePrice column in the test dataset, it is set to NaN because this is what we need to predict.
+Adding this column ensures consistency in the structure of both datasets, making them easier to combine.
+- Both datasets concatenated into a single dataframe for `consistent preprocessing`.
 **1- Import libraries and dataset**
 - import numpy as np
 - import pandas as pd